-Junior Girl Membership is available to girls (under the age of 18 on the 1st January) who reside in the County, who were born in the County, or who are members of Golf Clubs situated within ‘Midlothian County’ and affiliated to the Scottish Golf Limited
+Junior Girl Membership is available to girls of all abilities (under the age of 18 on the 1st January) who reside in the County, who were born in the County, or who are members of Golf Clubs situated within ‘Midlothian County’ and affiliated to the Scottish Golf Limited.

-We organise various activities for junior members throughout the year such as social evenings, golf outings and golf matches against girls from other counties.
+We organise various activities for junior members throughout the year such as junior competitions and golf matches against girls from other counties.

 East of Scotland Girls’ Golfing Association (ESGGA)